luminarily/bookofmormon/_posts/2017-02-21-conspiracies.md

 * "The media wouldn't lie."
 * "I don't trust anything but reputable, mainstream news outlets."

-Don't be naive.
+These are, honestly, a bit naive.
 Corruption seeks money, power and evasion of consequence at *any* cost.

 ##### The Nephite nation was destroyed by secret combinations - conspiracies.

-# Why do you think the mainstream media calls any conspiracy a theory?
+# Why do you think the mainstream media is so quick to apply the conspiracy theory label?

 Psychological inoculation against truth.
 And that is the truth.